EDCD/EDMarketConnector/PLUGINS.md

 # Plugin Hooks
 ## Configuration

-If you want your plugin to be configurable via the GUI you can define form to be used by EDMC's settings window.
+If you want your plugin to be configurable via the GUI you can define a form (tab) to be used by EDMC's settings window.

 ```
 import Tkinter as tk